 3.4 Shaping the Dough

-Once the dough has risen, gently punch it down to release excess air.
-Transfer it onto a floured surface.
-Shape the dough into a loaf by flattening it into a rectangle and rolling it up tightly, tucking the ends underneath.
-You can also opt for other shapes like round or baguette by adjusting your method accordingly.
+Punch the dough down gently to release air.
+On a floured board, flatten it into a rectangle and roll it up tight, tucking the ends under.
+You can also shape it into a round loaf or baguette if you like.

 3.5 The Second Rise

-Place your shaped dough into a greased loaf pan or onto a baking sheet.
-Cover it again and let it rise for another 30-60 minutes until it has nearly doubled in size.
-Before baking, preheat your oven to 375°F (190°C).
-The dough is ready to bake when it lightly springs back upon touch.
+Place your shaped dough in a greased loaf pan or on a baking sheet.
+Cover it again and let it rise for 30–60 minutes until nearly doubled.
+Meanwhile, preheat your oven to 375°F (190°C).

 3.6 Baking the Bread

-Carefully place your risen dough into the preheated oven.
-Bake for 25-30 minutes, or until the bread is golden brown and sounds hollow when tapped on the bottom.
-For a crusty exterior, consider placing a pan of water at the bottom of the oven to create steam.
-Once done, remove the bread and let it cool on a wire rack before slicing.
+Bake for 25–30 minutes until golden brown and it sounds hollow when tapped on the bottom.
+For an extra crust, put a pan of water on the oven floor to make steam.
+Let the loaf cool on a rack before slicing so it don’t get gummy inside.

 Tips and Tricks for Perfect Homemade Bread